 Belongs to project

 Each VCS root belongs to some project, and in this section the name of this project is displayed.
 A VCS root can be moved to the common parent project of all subprojects, build configurations and templates where the root is currently used.

-Refer to the following pages for VCS-specific configuration details:
+Refer to the pages inside this section for VCS-specific configuration details.